 Liberal Studies, B.A.

-Requirements for the liberal arts major in liberal studies, B.A. program a.
-An interdisciplinary College of Arts and Sciences concentration
+Requirements for the liberal arts major in liberal studies, B.A. program

 The degree requirements include an 8-credit foundation, a core that is a minimum of 28 credits, a relevant methods course, and an 8-credit capstone experience.